BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/africa_cyberfest.md

 We can see that ```.DAT``` file

 ```
-A .DAT file is a generic file extension that stores various types of data, such as configuration settings, game data, video/audio data, or log files, in a binary format specific to the creating application.
+NTUSER.DAT is a Windows file storing user-specific settings and configuration data, including preferences, application settings, and account information, personalizing the Windows experience for each user.
 ```
 Lets export this file too